pgbackrest/pgbackrest/README.md

-# pg_backrest
+# PgBackRest - Simple Postgres Backup & Restore

-Simple Postgres Backup and Restore
+PgBackRest aims to be a simple backup and restore system that can seamlessly scale up to the largest databases and workloads.

 ## release notes